RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

 Maternal health risks has increased since the medieval days.
-However, there is still a need to understand the underlying factors that contribute to women health includings metrics such as age and blood sugar levels over various age groups.
+However, there is still a need to understand the underlying factors that contribute to women health including metrics such as age and blood sugar levels over various age groups.

 This projects aims to learn more about such predictors by using machine learning methods such as KNN and Random Forests to see if factors can accurately predict maternal health risks.

-Based on UCI’s Repository below are the metrics: 1.
-Age 2.
-Systolic BP (blood pressure) 3.
-Diastolic BP (blood pressure) 4.
-Blood Sugar 5.
-Body Temp 6.
-Heart Rate 7.
-Risk Level

 This project is outlined in the following chapters: